ericmackrodt/traffic-lights-sim/README.md

 Description
 -----------

 Simulates an intersection with four traffic lights (N, S, E, W).
-It cycles though lights in a 5 minute period until they are red and makes the ones that were previously red green again.
+It cycles though the traffic light colors in a 5 minute period until they are red and makes the ones that were previously red green again.

 Approach/Assumptions
 --------------------